 Getting a small piece of grass to put on your balcony is a fine idea, as long as it hasn’t been treated with anything.
-Also, consider giving the dog its own plant that it can munch on whenever it’s bored or anxious.
+Also, consider giving the dog its own plant that it can munch on whenever it’s boring or anxious.

-Rosemary, peppermint and milk thistle are sound choices.
+Rosemary, peppermint, and milk thistle are sound choices.
 Still, if you cannot find those, then get an astragalus or a burdock herb.

 If nothing helps, go to the vet

 In the end, if the dog keeps eating grass even though it’s making it sick every time, taking it to the vet should be on our to-do list.

 There might be an underlying condition we haven’t noticed that’s the real reason why it cannot stop.
 As mentioned, it might be trying to make itself vomit on purpose due to stomach discomfort.